File № SCN-2026-01 / A · Cross-border trade

 Who this is for

-Built with four kinds of people in mind.
+Built with four kinds of signatories in mind.

 Importer ops lead

 Spends hours cleaning supplier files before declarations can even start.
-Wants fewer Excel reshuffles, faster classification, and a repeatable process that doesn't depend on one senior expert.
+Wants fewer Excel reshuffles, faster classification, and a repeatable process that does not depend on one senior expert.

 Customs broker

 Needs a defensible first-pass code with reasoning and precedent lookup.
-Treats the tool as a force multiplier for a small team, not a replacement for judgement.
+Treats the engine as a force multiplier for a small team, not a replacement for judgement.

 Trade compliance manager